 MATCH

-For tables created with a FULLTEXT index, the columnstore columns in that index can be searched by using the MATCH AGAINST syntax.
+For columnstore tables created with a FULLTEXT index, the text columns in that table can be searched by using the MATCH AGAINST syntax.

 Important